deepwizards/bengine-cli/README.md

 2. Navigate to the cloned directory:
    `cd bengine-cli`

-3. Install the dependencies:
+3. Install dependencies:
    `npm install`

-4. Link the CLI for global usage:
+4. Link the CLI for global use:
    `npm link`

 ## Usage

-Once installed, you can use the `bengine` command to perform various operations.
-Below are the available commands:

-### Creating a New Extension

-To create a new extension:

-`bengine ext new <extension-name>`

-This command creates a new directory for the extension with all the necessary files and structure.

-### Packing an Extension

-To pack an existing extension:

-`bengine ext pack <extension-name>`

-This command packs the specified extension into a zip file and places it in the `_releases` directory.

-### Deploying an Extension

-To deploy an extension:

-`bengine ext deploy <extension-name>`

-This command deploys the specified extension to the GitHub repository under the specified version.

-### Cloning the Bengine Core

-To clone the Bengine core repository:

-`bengine core new`

-This command clones the Bengine core repository to your local machine.

-### Getting Help

-For help and a list of available commands:

-`bengine --help`

-### Checking the Version

-To check the current version of Bengine CLI:

-`bengine --version`
+Once installed, the `bengine` command is available for various operations.

+### Extension Management

+- **Create a New Extension**:
+  - Command: `bengine ext new <extension-name>`
+  - Description: Initializes a new extension with the given name, creating a directory and the necessary boilerplate files.

+- **Pack an Extension**:
+  - Command: `bengine ext pack <extension-name>`
+  - Description: Compresses the specified extension into a zip file for distribution, placing it in the `_releases` directory.

+- **Deploy an Extension**:
+  - Command: `bengine ext deploy <extension-name>`
+  - Description: Deploys the specified extension to a remote server or repository, typically for distribution or testing.

+- **Install an Extension**:
+  - Command: `bengine ext install <extension-name>`
+  - Description: Installs an extension into your Bengine environment, making it available for use.

+- **Uninstall an Extension**:
+  - Command: `bengine ext uninstall <extension-name>`
+  - Description: Removes an installed extension from your Bengine environment.

+- **List All Extensions**:
+  - Command: `bengine ext ls`
+  - Description: Displays a list of all currently installed extensions, along with their version and status.

+### Core Management

+- **Clone the Bengine Core**:
+  - Command: `bengine core clone`
+  - Description: Clones the Bengine core repository to your local machine for development or customization.

+- **Install the Bengine Core**:
+  - Command: `bengine core install`
+  - Description: Installs the Bengine core components, setting up the necessary environment and dependencies.

+- **Update the Bengine Core**:
+  - Command: `bengine core update`
+  - Description: Updates the Bengine core to the latest version, pulling changes from the central repository.

+- **Start Bengine Core Services**:
+  - Command: `bengine core start`
+  - Description: Starts the core Bengine services, initiating any background processes or servers.

+- **Stop Bengine Core Services**:
+  - Command: `bengine core stop`
+  - Description: Stops all running Bengine core services, effectively shutting down the Bengine environment.

+- **List Bengine Core Activities**:
+  - Command: `bengine core ls`
+  - Description: Lists all active Bengine core processes and services, providing a snapshot of the current system state.

+### CLI Updates

+- **Update the Bengine CLI**:
+  - Command: `bengine cli update`
+  - Description: Updates the Bengine CLI tool to the latest version, ensuring access to the latest features and fixes.

+### General Commands

+- **Get Help**:
+  - Command: `bengine --help`
+  - Description: Displays help information, listing all commands and their brief descriptions.

+- **Check CLI Version**:
+  - Command: `bengine --version`
+  - Description: Displays the current version of the Bengine CLI.

 ## Contributing

-Contributions to the Bengine CLI are welcome.
+Contributions to Bengine CLI are welcome.
 Please follow the standard GitHub pull request process to submit your changes.

 ## Support and Queries